 - Green Sahel Agricultural and Rural Development Institute (GSARDI) Begins SRI Evaluations in 2011

-In July 2011, a promising start for SRI evaluation and demonstration was made in Jigawa State.
+In July 2011, a promising start for SRI evaluation and demonstration was made in Ganuwar Kuka, Auyo LGA, Jigawa State.
 The NGO Green Sahel Agricultural and Rural Development Institute (GSARDI) conducted a training program on SRI and organic methods with support from the Expanded Agribusiness and Trade Promotion (E-ATP) project of USAID.
-Trial/demonstration plots, transplanted as part of the training program (shown at left) were reported to be doing well.
-The photo at right shows rice plants 23 days after transplanting that were originally transplanted when 10 days old.
+The photos show rice plants 23 days after transplanting that were originally transplanted when 10 days old.
+FYM was applied with integration of half doses of inorganic fertilizer and weeding was done using rotary weeder; there was zero application of any crop protection product.
+The plots recorded an excellent yield of 10 tons/ha.

 A farmer from Lagos State, Nigeria, who attended a training program the SRI methodology in Jigawa State under GSARDI, subsequently recorded a yield of 3.8 tons/ha with SRI.
-His average yield with standard practices was 0.8 -1.0 t/ha
+While below the 10 ton yield from the training area in Jigawa Sate, the outcome was much better than his average yield with standard practices of 0.8 -1.0 t/ha

 - SRI Gets Off to a Slow Start in Nigeria